BuffCoder/angular-currency/README.md

 [Plunker](http://plnkr.co/edit/d8P1bY)

 ## Usage
-* 'bower install angular-currency'
+* 'npm install angular-currency autonumeric --save'
-* Include `autoNumeric.js` which should be located at `bower_omponents/autoNumeric/autoNumeric.js'
+* Include `autoNumeric.js` which should be located at `node_modules/autonumeric/autoNumeric-min.js'
-* Include 'angular-currency' provided by this component into your app
+* Include `angular-currency` provided by this component into your app
 * Add `bckrueger.angular-currency` as a module dependency to your app

 **HTML**